SteveDaulton/Hangman-CLI/README.md

 # Hangman-CLI
 The classic word game, implemented in Python.

-The current version selects words that are all names of animals.
+The current version selects words from a chosen subject.

 ## Rules of the game
 #### Objective: